pokohroh/ros-portfolio/Tutorials Completed/5) Running Turtlesim Node.md

-# ROS Tutorial: Understanding ROS Nodes
+# ROS Tutorial: Running Turtlesim Node

 ## Objective
 - To understand what a ROS Node is, how nodes communicate within, and how to view and manage them using ROS command-line tools.